control-toolbox/OptimalControl.jl/docs/src/tutorial-goddard.md

 using Suppressor # to suppress warnings
 ```

-We import the `OptimalControl.jl` package:
+We import the `OptimalControl.jl` package to define and solve the optimal control problem.
+We import the `Plots.jl` package to plot the solution.
+The `DifferentialEquations.jl` package is used to define the shooting function for the indirect method and the `MINPACK.jl` package permits solve the shooting equation.

 ```@example main
 using OptimalControl